-Downloading Chrome OS Virtual Appliance
+Downloading Chromium OS Virtual Appliance

-To download the Chrome OS virtual appliance from Parallels Desktop:
+To download the Chromium OS virtual appliance from Parallels Desktop:

-- 1 Choose File > New. - 2 Select Download Chrome OS and click Continue. - 3 In the next step, click Download.
+- 1 Choose File > New. - 2 Select Download Chromium OS and click Continue. - 3 In the next step, click Download.
 Once the download starts, you can pause it anytime by clicking Pause.
 To resume the download, click Resume.

-Once the download is complete, you can start working with the Chrome OS virtual appliance in Parallels Desktop.
-To log in to Chrome OS, you need an Internet connection, as well as your Google account name and password.
+Once the download is complete, you can start working with the Chromium OS virtual appliance in Parallels Desktop.

-Downloading Internet Explorer Virtual Appliances
+Downloading Modern.IE Virtual Appliances

-The Internet Explorer virtual appliances allow web developers to check how websites are displayed and functioning in different versions of Internet Explorer on different versions of Windows.
+The Modern.IE virtual appliances allow web developers to check how websites are displayed and functioning in different versions of Internet Explorer on different versions of Windows.